GetTerminus/instrument_all_the_things/README.md

 Note: Any instrumentation call that occurrs within the method will have the tags method's tags applied to it.
 See the docs for `with_tags`

+#### Exceptoins
+If an exception is raised within a method that is instrumented it will be recorded in `exceptions.count` with all of the method tags defined for that method.
+If a custom name is provided via `:as` it will be regsitered as `custom.name.exceptions.count`

 ### Testing Support
 IATT comes with some helpers to make testing a little easier for RSpec.
 If you